 First, we check the inside and outside of a house to discover all entry points.
 We need to know how rodents are entering your home.
 These entry points need to be repaired and sealed after placing any traps.
 The sealing prevents rodents from leaving a particular area of a home, so they will be caught in traps.
 We will then set traps in the areas of a home to remove the pests.
-We place a variety of traps inside infested areas for complete rodent control.
+We place a variety of traps inside infested areas for complete rodent removal service.

-Another type of trap is the glue trap.
+Another type of mice removal trap is the glue trap.
 It is a sticky substance on a flat piece of cardboard.
 A rodent will be stuck on the glue trap after stepping on the sticky substance, and consequently die of dehydration.
 The best feature of this type of trap is that it can catch many rodents—a single glue trap is capable of trapping ten or more rodents.

 Poison-Free Rodent Removal

 Using poison methods for rodent removal is not effective, as it does not kill every single mouse or rat.
 Furthermore, the poison leaves dead and rotting rodents in your home, and these dead rodents can attract wildlife, spread disease, and have a terrible smell—defeating the purpose in the first place.

 For this reason, Wildlife X Team® Fort Worth does not use poison.
 We only use rodent control methods that will effectively solve your mice removal problem; methods that ensure a permanent solution.